home-assistant/home-assistant.io/source/_integrations/alarm_control_panel.xiaomi_miio.markdown

 - See the status of Alarm (armed_away, disarmed, arming)

 ## Configuration

 To set up the Xiaomi gateway, click Configuration in the sidebar, then click Integrations and then click the + icon in the lower right and find xiaomi_miio.
 Select the option "Connect to a Xiaomi Gateway" and click submit.
-You will then be presented with a form in which you will need to fill in the "IP address" and 32 character "token".
-Optinally you can specify a different name for the gateway.
+You will then be presented with a form in which you will need to fill in the "IP address" and 32 characters "token".
+Optionally, you can specify a different name for the gateway.
 After you click submit, you will have the opportunity to select the area that your devices are located.

 {% configuration %}
 host: